 You’ll study all aspects of the creation of theatre and live performance in the Theatre Design and Technology bachelor’s degree program at Columbia College Chicago.
 The program emphasizes design as a collaborative process that requires close cooperation among directors, designers, technical teams, and performers.

-You can choose from advanced courses to focus on a single area of design and production, or you can explore many interests.
+You can explore many interests or choose from advanced courses to focus on a single area of design and production.
 No matter what path you choose, you’ll get experience across disciplines.
-You’ll gain a strong foundation that will prepare you to collaborate with different kinds of theatre professionals.
-You’ll take courses in makeup and in
+You’ll build a strong foundation that will prepare you to collaborate with different kinds of theatre professionals.
+You’ll take courses in

 Our Theatre Department stages 40 theatrical productions a year, and Theatre Design and Technology majors are always behind the scenes.
-You’ll learn the professional approaches and standards of the field as you work on projects ranging from black-box productions to Mainstage productions.
+You’ll learn the professional approaches and standards of the field as you work on projects ranging from black-box productions to Mainstage productions, which are directed by faculty members and guest artists.
 You’ll have opportunities to work as a designer, technician, running crew member, scenic painter, makeup artist, and sound engineer.

-Studying theatre at an arts and media school provides opportunities to collaborate with students in other disciplines.
+Studying theatre at an arts and media school gives you opportunities to collaborate with students in other disciplines.
 You can work on

 Our makeup studios, lighting lab, scene shop, costume shop, and newly renovated courtyard theater are outfitted with the latest technology and equipment.
-You’ll learn to operate industry-standard tools, so you’ll graduate ready to work.
+You’ll learn to operate industry-standard tools, honing the technical skills you’ll need to find work.